Grand Rapids Medical Mile: Cook-DeVos Center for Health Sciences

 The GVSU Cook-DeVos Center for Health Sciences is a 273000 sqft facility opened in 2003 by Grand Valley State University.
 The project cost was $32 million, and is located with Michigan Street on the south side and Lafayette on the west side.
 It currently has four specialized laboratories dealing with different rehab services.
 It also houses a portion of the GVSU library system in the Frey Foundation Learning Center.
 This portion of the system deals with medical fields.

 The center also houses the 150 seat Hagar Auditorium, the 120 seat Steelcase lecture hall, and six conference rooms with 12 to 20 seats each.
 Also in the facility is the West Michigan Science & Technology Initiative, a GVSU project that is designed to aid medical business by providing lab space and allocates around 20000 sqft allocated for this purpose.
 It was founded in 2003 by GVSU, VAI, GRCC, the City of Grand Rapids, and the Right Place, a Grand Rapids-based strategic alliance.

 Raleigh J. Finkelstein Hall

 The Raleigh J. Finkelstein Hall is an extension of the GVSU's medical and nursing programs.
 The facility is the first Medical Mile development located north of Michigan Ave. across Interstate 196.
 The building houses classrooms, labs and offices for staff.
 The building opened in May 2018, with classes starting the following fall.

 Daniel and Pamella DeVos Center for Interprofessional Health

-The Daniel and Pamella DeVos Center for Interprofessional Health was opened on June 21, 2021 to students.
+The Daniel and Pamella DeVos Center for Interprofessional Health was opened on June 21, 2021, to students.
 It is a 5-story, 166,000 square foot facility that contains technology and instruction space for the 20-plus health science programs that GVSU offers.
 The 17 classrooms and 12 interactive labs will now allow students to engage in enhanced learning by being more engaged in the material.
+It also contains the Frey Foundation Library and Learning Commons as well as the Kirkoff College of Nursing.